labs14-stampd/backend/README.md

 The server is deployed at [https://stampd-backend.herokuapp.com/](https://stampd-backend.herokuapp.com/).

-The server IDE GraphQL Playground is available at [https://stampd-backend.herokuapp.com/playground](https://stampd-backend.herokuapp.com/playground).
+The server IDE GraphQL Playground is deployed at [https://stampd-backend.herokuapp.com/playground](https://stampd-backend.herokuapp.com/playground).

 ## How to use